technologiestiftung/umweltatlas-masterportal-v3/doc/config_3_0_0.json.md

 **Example**

-Example of a completely changed configuration of the filterGeometrySelector.
+Example of a completely changed configuration of the `filterGeometrySelector`.

 ```json
 {